aireuhl/i_e/analysis.md

     offered us a useful way to begin looking more   closely at the text.
 Through distance reading, we were able to pull out   what kinds of information we wanted to look for in the next phases of   our analysis: geographical maps and network analysis. '
-- template: detail-content
-  block: text-1
-  headline: ''
-  content: "<h2>Voyant: Distance Reading, Up-Close</h2>"
-- template: full-width-media-element
-  block: media-1
-  image: "/uploads/2018/12/09/Screen Shot 2018-12-09 at 12.34.16 AM.png"
-  caption: "<!--\tExported from Voyant Tools (voyant-tools.org).
-The iframe src attribute
-    below uses a relative protocol to better function with both http and https sites, but if you're embedding this into a local web page (file protocol) you should add an explicit protocol (https if you're using voyant-tools.org, otherwise it depends on this server.
-Feel free to change the height and width values or other styling below: --> <iframe style='width: 1057px; height: 533px;' src='//voyant-tools.org/tool/Loom/?corpus=df672285c836b1fef0d52e3eec1beb01'></iframe>"
-- template: detail-content
-  block: text-1
-  content: "<p>Our two Voyant visualizations are the result of ingesting the  .txt
-    files from 30 full-text treaties between the United States and  various indigenous peoples in the 18th and 19th centuries.
-The first  visualization is called Loom and graphs the instances of 500 of the most  common words present across the text.
-    Though visually engaging and  dynamic when you start to drag your cursor across the left-hand list of  words, this visualization does not provide enough information about the  documents at first glance.
-If you play around with the settings and
-    \ lower the word count, then you begin to see interesting word occurrences  throughout the available menu categories. <br><br>The second  visualization, Dreamscape, is an experimental tool from Voyant that  highlights geographic text in your files and maps it.
-Here we begin to  see a pattern emerge.
-All of the locations highlighted are in the  eastern region of the land in question.
-Closer reading of the text
-    \ reveals that many of the later treaties involve areas further west so,  though this image is very dynamic, it is just the first step of many  necessary to begin a large-scale, investigative digital humanities  project.<br><br>Voyant offered us a useful way to begin looking more  closely at the text.
-Through distance reading, we were able to pull out  what kinds of information we wanted to look for in the next phases of  our analysis: geographical maps and network analysis. </p>"
 - template: full-width-media-element
   block: media-1
   image: "/uploads/2018/12/09/Screen Shot 2018-12-09 at 12.34.16 AM.png"